 The country’s mobile operators are all fighting for a larger share of the market, forcing down prices and subsequently Average Revenue Per Unit (ARPU).
 The operators have been shifting their focus to Value Added Services (VAS) in order to improve revenues.

-In 2017 Mobilink and Warid merged their operations into a single brand, Jazz, which saw the number of mobile operators reduce from six to five.
+Mobilink and Warid merged their operations into a single brand, Jazz, which saw the number of mobile operators reduce from six to five.
 Further market consolidation is predicted over the next five years as the operating margins of the major operators come under further pressure.

 Mobilink (PMCL); Ufone (PTML, PTCL’s subsidiary); Telenor Pakistan; Warid Telecom; Instaphone.

 Number of pages 41

 Azerbaijan - Telecoms, Mobile and Broadband - Statistics and Analyses

 (normal price US$750.00)